-It's just not Christmas without these light and airy confections on my dessert platter.
+It's just not a party without these light and airy confections on my dessert platter.
 The recipe is versatile because you can replace the cherry gelatin with any flavor that suits your taste. —Crystal Ralph-Haughn, Bartlesville, Oklahoma

-- Quickly drop by tablespoonfuls onto prepared pans.
+Quickly drop by tablespoonfuls onto prepared pans.
 Let stand at room temperature overnight or until dry to the touch.
 Store in an airtight container at room temperature.
-Yield: 5 dozen.